mfarazahmad/MeetMyInterests/README.md

     - Grid/Flexbox
     - Antd Design
     - Webp Image Formats
-- Services Broken into a Domain Driven Microservices Architecture (golang)
+- Services Broken into a Domain Driven Microservices Architecture
-    - service-portfolio
+    - **golang**
-    - service-media
+        - service-interests
         - service-blog
         - service-fitness-tracker
+        - service-auth
+    - **python**
         - service-analytics
+    - **node/typescript**
+        - service-notifcation
+        - service-email
-    - service-auth
+        - service-media-stream

+Service-Blog has a CQRS (Command-Query Responsbility Segregation) Architecture to Seperate Read & Writes operations for better scalability.
+An event bus via RabbitMQ is used for sync across the write to read database.

 ## Technologies
 - Containerization via Docker & Managed by Kubernetes & Helm Charts
 - Isitio leveraged as API Gateway for Load Balancing
 - Isitio used as Service Mesh for service discovery
-- Deloyed on Azure AKS via Terraform
+- Deployed on Amazon EKS via Terraform
+- Pipeline Orchestrator via Harness w/ Sonarcube Integration
-- Utilizing Redis for Cacheing of User Sessiom
+- Utilizing Redis for Cacheing of Media for Streaming
+- Sensitive Configuration stored/ retrieved in Hasicorp Vault
 - MongoDB Cluster Sharding w/ 3 nodes
 - Logging using Datadog
 - 100% Code Coverage
 - Linters used:
 - Passwords are hashed using a Argon2id hash function using Blake2.
-- Pipeline Orchestrator coming soon!
-(Harness)

 ## Local Setup